HiFromAjay/ManifestInspector/README.md

 # ManifestInspector
-A rule-based static analysis tool for detecting developer mistakes in android manifest file.
+A rule-based static analysis tool for detecting developer mistakes in android manifest files.

 # Tool Use Guide